 Alloy and condition considerations affect bending

-Let us begin with a look at 6xxx-series aluminium alloys.
+Let us begin with a look at 6xxx-series aluminum alloys.

 Heat treatment also makes profiles more difficult to bend.
-Consequently, it is generally better to bend in T4 condition and then age to T6 afterwards.
+Consequently, it is generally better to bend in T4 condition and then age to T6 afterward.